Ant01n3/AntApplet/README.md

     cg evaporation=0.995 # The edge pheromone 'conservation' at each step. cg speed=0.1         # Speed of ants.
-    cg noMemory          # If present the ants have no memory of their exploration path, else the ants will go back using exactly their exploration path.
+    cg noMemory          # If present the ants have no memory of their exploration path, else the ants will go back using exactly their exploration path. cg useTabu           # Use a tabu list so that when exploring or returning an ant will try to avoid crossing an already used edge.
+Works even if noMemory is set.

 The values given above are the defaults.
 The evaporation rate is naturally tied to the number of ants.

-Finally you can change the appearance of the graph using a style sheet:
+Finally you can change the appearance of the graph using a style sheet, this is purely cosmetic:

     cg "ui.antialias"
     cg "ui.stylesheet"="node { fill-color: grey; } node.nest { size: 15px; fill-color: grey; } node.food { size: 15px; fill-color: green; } edge { arrow-shape: none; size: 5px; fill-mode: dyn-plain; fill-color: grey, green, orange, red; } sprite { fill-color: red; } sprite.back { fill-color: green; }"